Investment Green Flags – Decreasing Shares Outstanding

 A company purchasing back its shares tends to increase the stock price for several reasons.

-- Second, it cuts down on the shares available for investors to purchase, driving the price up through restricting supply.
+• Second, it cuts down on the shares available for investors to purchase, driving the price up by restricting supply.

 The Formula

-Below, we’ve outlined one of our green flag indicators, “Decreasing Shares Outstanding.”
+Below, we have outlined one of our green flag indicators, “Decreasing Shares Outstanding.”

 Like all green flags, we want to keep this simple.
 We are building a piece of a larger score, not an entire screener.